Atmospheric Predictability Beyond 30 Days with Machine Learning: Data and Methods

 \subsection{Optimization}

-Our approach leverages the fully differentiable nature of GraphCast to optimize initial conditions in a nonlinear framework, overcoming the linear limitations of traditional adjoint models.
-Unlike adjoint models, which cannot reliably represent atmospheric processes beyond five days due to linearization limits \citep{langland1995,errico1997adjoint}, deep learning models provide a versatile alternative.
-They integrate linear and nonlinear operations across layers, enabling seamless derivative computation via the chain rule.
+Our approach leverages the fully differentiable nature of GraphCast to optimize initial conditions in a nonlinear framework, overcoming the limitations of traditional adjoint models \citep[e.g.,][]{langland1995,errico1997adjoint} related to computational expense.
+Machine-learning models integrate linear and nonlinear operations across layers, enabling seamless derivative computation via the chain rule.
 In this study, all automatic differentiation is performed using GraphCast implemented in the JAX framework \citep{lam2023learning}.
 JAX provides robust support for automatic differentiation, complemented by GPU acceleration and dynamic code optimization \citep{jax2018github}.

 This differentiable framework enables iterative refinement of atmospheric initial conditions.
 Given the input state ${\bf x}_i$ for iteration $i$ (where $i=0$ is the unaltered ERA5 initial condition), we compute an increment based on the gradient of the forecast loss, $\mathcal{L}({\bf N}({\bf x}_i))$, with respect to the inputs.
-Here, ${\bf N}$ denotes GraphCast inference starting from the chosen forecast optimization time.
+Here, ${\bf N}$ denotes GraphCast autoregressive inference starting from the chosen forecast optimization time.
+The update for each iteration is defined by